 Notice that success percentages may vary based on the type of analysis performed.
 Being able to see all of this information in a singe view creates a more complete picture of your possible financial futures, and it helps to validate your assumtions along the way.

-The 'Confidence Check' button automatically runs both a Historical and Monte Carlo analysis on your data (see the guide Historical & Monte Carlo Analysis for more information on how to run each of those separately).
-OnTrajectory then averages the results and displays a 'chance of success'.
-If you make a data change, the Run Confidence Check button will reappear.
+The 'Calculate Success %' button automatically runs both a Historical and Monte Carlo analysis on your data (see above for how to run these separately).
+OnTrajectory then averages the results and displays two percentage values.

-It is important to note that this percentage is NO GUARANTEE of success in your investments.
-NO information provided by OnTrajectory should be considered investing advice.
+It is important to note that percentages are NO GUARANTEE of success in your investments, and successive runs may vary due to the random nature of Monte Carlo analysis — usually +/- 3%.
+Finally, NO information provided by OnTrajectory should be considered investing advice.
 All financial information is solely for educational purposes.
 Please see your own professional for personal investment advice.